 It likely won't surprise anyone that some of the best shopping in Michigan is found around Detroit, enjoying not only the higher-end Detroit suburb traffic but also the Canadian crowd.
 Among these magnificent shopping edifices is Somerset Collection in Troy, known for being upscale among upscales.
 Home to brands from Saks Fifth Avenue to Lego, Somerset Collection is even home to Somerset Films, a series of short films about the world of fashion.

 Michigan's got no shortage of outlet malls, and one of the best around is Birch Run Premium Outlets.
 It's not only the largest outlet mall in Michigan, it's also the largest outlet mall in the entire Midwest.
-That's right, Indiana, Illinois, and all the rest: you've just been Michigan'd.
 Special deals can be found on the mall's website, and the roster of stores on hand reads like easily one of the most upscale destinations around.
 Considering it's also got a consignment shop and an A&W outlet, well, there's a lot going on at Birch Run.

 Birch Run isn't the only outlet mall in Michigan.
 Not too far behind in Auburn Hills is a little something unique known as “the largest indoor outlet mall in Michigan,” Great Lakes Crossing Outlets.
 Considering this has an AMC movie theater, a Rainforest Café and other options, this might sound like just another mall.
 It's the unusual stores that really sell this, though, like the Neiman Marcus Last Call Clearance Center, the Victoria's Secret Outlet and Saks Fifth Avenue Off 5th that really drive the values home.